-- and Questions to check their understanding of the story.
-Tell students to point to their answers in the story. - I. Name two animals from the story and identify the sound each makes.
+Have students respond to the following instructions and questions to check their understanding of the story.
+Tell students to point to their answers in the story.

+- 1. Name two animals from the story and identify the sound each makes.
 Possible Answer A goose makes a honking sound, and a lion makes a roaring sound. - 2.
 What animal can toot to the moon?
-An elephant can toot to the moon - 3.
+An elephant can toot to the moon. - 3.
 What animals might be on the roof?
 A bunch of chipmunks or a flock of birds might be on the roof.